 You are given a grade for your Curatorial Placement, as in any other graduate course.
 Your Faculty Supervisor will assign a grade, in consultation with your On-site Supervisor.
 The course requirements for Curatorial Placement (ARTH 5190) depends on satisfying the objectives and goals you set in your Placement Proposal and demonstrating an ability to synthesize curatorial theory in relation to an actual site of practice.

 At the completion of your Placement, submit your Curatorial Placement Report and Placement Log to your Faculty Supervisor.
 You are also encouraged to append your on-site writing projects to the report if appropriate.
-Please submit an additional clean copy of your Curatorial Placement Report, which will be archived in the office of the Graduate Director.
+Please submit an additional digital copy of your Curatorial Placement Report, which will be archived in the office of the Graduate Director.